StephenB-24/NorthernBrightHealth/README.md

 <b>The most important aspect of running this project to to make sure that both the WebAPI and WebForms apps are set as startup together.</b>

-In order to do this, right click on the <b>solution</b> and setup multiple startup projects.
+In order to do this, right click on the <b>solution</b> and then click properties, and select the radio button for multiple startup projects.
 Select both the WebAPI and the WebForms project as startups.